RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 Advanced Workaround: Undefined Symbols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If only one or two symbols are causing a circular dependency, and all other dependencies are linear, then there is an alternative method to avoid linker errors: Specify the specific symbols required for the "reverse" dependency as undefined symbols at link time.
+If only one or two symbols is causing a circular dependency, and all other dependencies are linear, then there is an alternative method to avoid linker errors: Specify the specific symbols required for the "reverse" dependency as undefined symbols at link time.

 For example, if component A depends on component B but component B also needs to reference ``reverse_ops`` from component A (but nothing else), then you can add a line like the following to the component B CMakeLists.txt to resolve the cycle at link time: